dwadden/dygiepp/README.md

 For data preprocessing a few additional data and string processing libraries are required including, [Pandas](https://pandas.pydata.org) and [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

+Finally, you'll need SciBERT for the scientific datasets.
+Run `python scripts/pretrained/get_scibert.py` to download and extract the SciBERT model to `./pretrained`.

 ## Training a model

 ### SciERC

+**Status**: Should give test set F1 results close to those in Table 1 of the paper.

 To train a model for named entity recognition, relation extraction, and coreference resolution on the SciERC dataset: